michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0026.md

 - n: the text of a popular song or musical-comedy number
 - v: write lyrics for (a song)
 ### Family
-lyric: lyrical, lyricism, lyricist, lyrics, lyrist+;lyrical: lyricality, lyrically;lyricist: lyricists;lyrist: lyrists
+- lyric: lyrical, lyricism, lyricist, lyrics, lyrist+
+- lyrical: lyricality, lyrically
+- lyricist: lyricists
+- lyrist: lyrists
 ### Examples
 - As the songwriters strummed guitars and punched lyrics into their phones, Pine’s children splashed in a swimming pool and a chef prepared brick-oven pizzas.
 - She even stopped singing her song Emotions, instead pacing the stage and telling the audience to finish the lyrics for her.